SuppliedOrange/EmberKey/readme.md

 The settings tab consists of the following options: <br>
 `GUI Accent` -> This allows you to change the theme of the app.
 There are two themes, Dark and Light mode.

 `No-Sound Warning` -> When you set a hotkey to play a sound, it looks for the file path for the audio you provided.
 If the file were to be moved into a new directory, renamed or deleted then this operation would fail and no sound would be played.
-If you enable this setting then whenever the sound fails to play, you'll hear a TTS voice that tells you "The .mp3 file location provided was incorrect".
+If you enable this setting then whenever the sound fails to play, you'll hear "Audio Failure".

 `Reload All Hotkeys` -> This will stop all active hotkeys and start them again.